-Febru 1ary 8, 2021
+February 8 , 2021

 Volatility 120 %

 Expected term in years 4.99

 Dividend rate 0 %

-Risk-free interest rate 0.48%
+Risk-free interest rate 0.48 %

 Share price \$ 1.54

 Fair value of warrants issued \$ 1.27

-In connection with the February Underwritten Offering, the Company granted the underwriter an option for a period of 30 days to purchase an additiona5,217,391 ordinary shares.
-Upon the underwriter's exercise of its option, on February 10, 2021, the Company issued warrants to purchase an additional365,217 ordinary shares to the underwriter's designees, amounting to 7.0% of the aggregate number of additional ordinary shares sold pursuant to the underwriter's option.
-The warrants issued to such designees have an exercise price of \$1.4375 per ordinary share, were exercisable upon issuance and will expire onFebruary 3, 2026.
+In connection with the February 2021 Underwritten Offering, the Company granted the underwriter an option for a period of 30 days to purchase an additional 5,217,391 ordinary shares.
+Upon the underwriter's exercise of its option, on February 10, 2021, the Company issued warrants to purchase an additional 365,217 ordinary shares to the underwriter's designees, amounting to 7.0% of the aggregate number of additional ordinary shares sold pursuant to the underwriter's option.
+The warrants issued to such designees have an exercise price of \$1.4375 per ordinary share, were exercisable upon issuance and will expire on February 3, 2026.
+No warrants had been exercised as of March 31, 2022.